BOAT TEST: RIVIERA 43 OPEN FLYBRIDGE IPS

 For family boating, a new wide-tread ladder - similar to that on the 47 Enclosed - makes accessing the bridge a breeze, while a new leather-topped dash includes storage space for personal effects and room to accept the latest wide-screen electronics.
 As with all good flybridge boats, there's a fridge, a sink with solid-surface counter as per bigger enclosed-bridge Rivs, and the L-shaped lounge upholstered in man-made suede can be optioned as a double 'cruising' bed.
 The Pompanette helm chairs are sufficiently high-backed to be supportive.

 Back down on deck, options include a submersible boarding platform that can carry a tender and there's provision for a 300kg davit on the bow.
 The non-skid is the easy-fix dot pattern type, there are requisite swim platform and hot-cold shower, but the cockpit amenities centre is something else again.
 In place of a livebait tank was an optional hot-rock 240V barbie, sink surrounded by solid-surface counter, hatch to a garbage bin, and storage space.
-LED lights lessen the DC demands at night.
+LED lights lessen the DC demands

 However, the rear-mounted IPS engines do swallow up a lot of valuable storage space, in effect the lazarette, on conventional shaft-driven Rivs.
 You still get a decent eutectic fridge/freezer moulded in under the ladder, side pockets, two underfloor bins with gulper pumps, and there are big tackle drawers under the mezzanine-level outdoor lounge, which has a stereo remote alongside.
 But you'll have to carry the crab traps on deck and think about where you put the deflated water toys.